-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: You pay \$10 per visit for Medicare-covered Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: acupuncture services for chronic low back pain.
-For the purpose of this benefit, chronic low back pain is defined as: Before you receive services from an out- of-network provider • Lasting 12 weeks or longer; you must first obtain a referral from your PCP. nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
-An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
-Treatment must be discontinued if the patient is not improving or is regressing.
+Services that are covered for you What you must pay when you get these services Additional Acupuncture Benefits: The plan covers acupuncture services for chronic low back pain provided by a licensed acupuncturist.
+Coverage is subject to the same 20-visit annual limit imposed by Medicare.
+You pay \$20 per visit for acupuncture services by a licensed acupuncturist to treat chronic low back pain.
+Before you receive services from an out- of-network provider you must first obtain a referral from your PCP.
 Additional acupuncture services are eligible for reimbursement under your Wellness Allowance.
 See Wellness Allowance benefit description for full details.
 Ambulance services • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 You pay \$300 per day for Medicare-covered ambulance round-trip services.
-According to Medicare guidelines, emergency and non-emergency ambulance services
+According to Medicare guidelines, emergency Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. and non-emergency ambulance services are covered based on medical necessity.
+If your condition qualifies for coverage, you will pay the copayment listed above.
+If your condition does not meet Medicare criteria and you utilize the ambulance service,